mattlyons0/Rsync-Snapshot/README.md

     - **There is no checksum after a file has been written to the disk (by default)**
     - If the kernel indicates the data was written rsync will assume this is the case
   - A checksum can be computed after writing to the disk with the `-c` option to ensure file integrity after writing to the disk

+### Usage
+- Clone this repo `git clone https://github.com/mattlyons0/Rsync-Backup.git`
+- Execute the backup
+  - Locally `node Rsync-Backup --dst /media/MyBackup`
+  - Remotely `node Rsync-Backup --shell ssh --dst username@myserver.com:/media/MyBackup`

+#### Parameters
+*Note: To wrap strings double quotes must be used.
+Ex: `--shell "ssh -p 2222"` must be used to specify ssh parameters.
+Single quotes will not be parsed correctly.*
+- `--src PATH` *Default: /\**
+  - Source path to backup
+- `--dst PATH`
+  - Destination path for backup
+  - If using `--shell ssh` format is `username@server:destination/on/server`
+- `--shell SHELL`
+  - Remote shell to use